Outboard Motor Maintenance: The Complete Schedule for Yamaha, Mercury & Suzuki

 Certified marine specialists

-• Set your fueling schedule — we deliver on a regular route, so your boat is always ready
+• Set your fueling schedule — we run regular routes, so your boat is always topped off

-• Add services as needed — management starts at $99/month, maintenance is project-based with detailed estimates
+• Add services when you need them — vessel management starts at $99/month, maintenance is project-based with detailed estimates upfront

 Need a hand with outboard motor maintenance?
 Contact Mobile Marina.
 Browse maintenance, management, service areas, and our blog.

-• Flush after salt runs; rinse the motor and trim rams.
+• Flush after every salt run — rinse the motor and trim rams while you’re at it.

-• Replace filters on schedule — keep hour logs and receipts.
+• Replace filters on schedule, not when they look bad.
+Keep hour logs and receipts.

-• Use REC 90 or your manual’s fuel grade when ethanol-free is recommended.
+• Use REC 90 or your manual’s recommended fuel grade when ethanol-free is an option.

-Outboard motor maintenance — we coordinate certified techs across Tampa Bay when you want backup.
+We book certified techs across Tampa Bay when you want backup on outboard motor maintenance.

 Frequently Asked Questions